Log: From daily notes - page 1 2001 - Dec.30 - Sun.

 Finally back to the press room after 2 week hiatus outdoors - snow and low temps.
 (0 c.) made this a good day to print.
 Washed out the inked and etched image (1st.) with lithotine and dancolite.
 Came out clean compared to 1st.etch washout.
 Olga acting as assistant applied triple ink to the key image in stone silver (to overprint the red and yellow images of 1st. and 2nd. press runs).
 She readied her sponges, mixed a fountain solution and a saucer of straight gum arabic.
 I added twice volume of aerocil to stone silver ink mix to shorten the tack.
 Washed away all gum etch and triple ink residue and proceeded to charge the image with colour, using a 23" x 10" neoprene roller.
 The 1st. pass received 4 rolls - the 2nd.
 3 rolls.
 Pulled a newsprint proof to help establish colour.
 Repeated the above passes and pulled 1 proof on Arches and a combination proof - colour looks good (one has to guage the effect this will have on the sequences to come) when printing in this manner.
 Olga is using fountain solution every 3rd. pull as we start our press run.
 I decrease the rolls per pass to: 1st. pass - 3, 2nd.pass - 2 rolls using quick light rolling action.
 Pulled several more proofs then decreased to: 1st. and 2nd. pass - 2 rolls each.

-'02 - June 7 - Fri.
+Log - page 14 '02 - June 7 - Fri.

 Press Run #4 - Key - (Proof D)